robb17/BlockchainSimulator/readme.md

 - [seed], an optional argument, seeds the random number generator.

 Comments:
 - Inputs for probNak, probFickle, and probExtend must be within the window discussed above.
 - Simulations can be run only on n agents, where n is less than the largest number representable by a signed int.
-- Stringstreams are used owing to their ease of implementation and the ability to use standard status functions.
 - With the exception of the first recorded output, debugging messages have been omitted so that the experience of reading blockchain.out is a bit more pleasant.